 10. This Agreement shall be effective as of the date first written above and shall continue until the parties cease discussions or enter into a definitive agreement regarding a possible business transaction.
 All obligations undertaken and rights provided hereunder with respect to Confidential Information disclosed at any time prior to the termination of this Agreement pursuant to the preceding sentence, shall survive such termination for three (3) years.

-11. This Agreement may not be assigned (including without limitation by operation of law) by either party without the prior written consent of the other.
+11. This Agreement may not be assigned (including without limitation by operation of law) by either party without the prior written consent of the other (such consent not to be inreasonably withheld or delayed).
 No permitted assignment shall relieve a party of the obligations hereunder prior to the assignment.
 Any assignment in violation of this Paragraph shall be void.
 This Agreement shall be binding upon the parties and their respective permitted successors and assigns.

 12. If any provision of this Agreement shall be held invalid or unenforceable, such provision shall be deemed deleted from this Agreement and replaced by a valid and enforceable provision which so far as possible achieves the parties' intent in agreement to the original provision.
 The remaining provisions of the Agreement shall continue in full force and effect.